-- Arbitration timeout (see "I2C\SCLK Low and Arbitration Timeout Register") This timeout applies only to master transactions initiated by setting the START bit in the "IC Master Control Register".
+Arbitration timeout (see "I2C\SCLK Low and Arbitration Timeout Register") - This timeout applies only to master transactions initiated by setting the START bit in the "IC Master Control Register".
 Its purpose is to limit the length of time the master controller tries to gain ownership of the bus.
 The arbitration timer is disabled once the <Start><Slave Address><Read/Write> are successfully transmitted without detecting another master attempting a different transaction.
-If the Tsi572 IC master subsequently loses ownership of the bus after this phase of the transaction, the transaction is aborted.
-If the Tsi572 IC master detects another master corrupting the <Start><Slave Address><Read/Write> bits it has transmitted, the Tsi572 IC master reverts to waiting for bus idle then tries again.
+If the Tsi574 IC master subsequently loses ownership of the bus after this phase of the transaction, the transaction is aborted.
+If the Tsi574 IC master detects another master corrupting the <Start><Slave Address><Read/Write> bits it has transmitted, the Tsi574 IC master reverts to waiting for bus idle then tries again.
 The arbitration timeout continues to run in this case.
 If the arbitration timer expires before ownership is gained and the master is waiting for bus idle, then it aborts the operation and sets the MARBTO event, which causes a MA\ATMO interrupt status to be updated in the "IC Interrupt Status Register".
-An optional interrupt can also be sent to the Interrupt Controller if the MA\ATMO is enabled in the "IC Interrupt Enable Register". - If the Tsi572 $I^2C$ master was in the midst of transmitting the <Slave Address> when the timeout expires, it allows the <Slave Address> to complete.
+An optional interrupt Enable Register".

+If the Tsi574 IC master was in the midst of transmitting the <Slave Address> when the timeout expires, it allows the <Slave Address> to complete.
 If an ACK or NACK is successfully received, the master continues as if the timeout had not expired.
-If another $I^2C$ master collides with <Slave Address>, the timeout immediately takes effect following the <Slave Address> bit where the collision took place. - Byte timeout (see "IC Byte/Transaction Timeout Register") This timeout is disabled on reset.
+If another IC master collides with <Slave Address>, the timeout immediately takes effect following the <Slave Address> bit where the collision took place.

+Byte timeout (see "IC Byte/Transaction Timeout Register") - This timeout is disabled on reset.
 It detects a situation where one or more devices are stretching the clock enough to slow the transfer speed on the bus beyond some limit.
 This timeout is available primarily to detect a violation of the SMBus TLOW:MEXT time.
 The response to this timeout expiring depends on the phase of the transfer and whether it is detected by the master or slave interface.
 For a master transaction, the master continues to generate clocks until the next bit time where it would have control of the bus; that is, writing data or generating an Ack/Nack in response to a read byte.
 At that time, the master generates a Stop condition, aborts the operation and sets the MBTTO event, which causes an MA\TMO interrupt status to get updated in the "IC Interrupt Status Register".
 An optional interrupt can also be sent to the Interrupt Controller if the MA\TMO bit is enabled in the "IC Interrupt Enable Register".
 For a slave transaction, the slave waits for the start of the next bit time, releases the I2C\SD and I2C\SCLK signals and sets the SBTTO event, which causes an SA\FAIL interrupt status to get updated in the I2C\INT\STAT register.
-An optional interrupt can be sent to the Interrupt Controller if the SA\FAIL bit is enabled in the "IC Interrupt Enable Register".
+An optional interrupt controller if the SA\FAIL bit is enabled in the "IC Interrupt Enable Register".
 The slave then reverts to looking for the next Start/Restart/Stop.